 Other good choices: Geranium ‘Dragon Heart’, Geranium, Geraium ‘Rozanne’

-Needs Well-drained soil in sun, partial shade or shade.
-Some are happy in dryer soils.
+All geraniums like a well-drained soil in sun, partial shade or shade.
+Geranium macrorrhizum types are happy in dryer soils.

 Geraniums Are Great for